Transferring your savings to New Zealand

 - Once you’ve located your superannuation money, you’ll need to check that your money is in an Australian complying superannuation scheme, which you can do by looking on superfundlookup.gov.au.

 - If it is, you’ll then need to apply to your Australian scheme provider(s) to transfer it to New Zealand.
 You’ll need to provide them with the number of your BNZ KiwiSaver Scheme account (call us on 0800 269 5494 if you need help finding this).

-How long it will take to bring your money across will be dependent on your Australian superannuation provider(s).
+The time it takes to bring your money across will depend on the ATO (if you’re transferring ATO-held unclaimed super money) or your Australian superannuation provider.